thao9611/thao9611.github.io/_posts/2018-12-18-AB-testing.markdown

 date:   2018-12-31 21:36:38 -0500
 categories: Exploring
 ---
-This isn’t what I have learnt.
 This is simply what I have read and summarized by my understand.

 ## Budget Effect